 Treatment for Anxiety

+Treatment for anxiety in Western medicine is challenging.
 Anxiety is your body’s natural response to stress.
 It’s a feeling of fear or apprehension about what will happen.
 It could be the first day in school; most people can feel anxious and nervous when they go to an interview or give a speech.
 Treatment for anxiety is highly demanded due to the popularity of this condition.

 It is essential to start treating anxiety before it becomes chronic and severe depression.
-Traditional Treatment of anxiety is limited to using tranquilization therapy, anti-depressants, and therapy.
+Traditional treatment of anxiety is limited to using tranquilization therapy, anti-depressants, and therapy.

 But if your anxiety is extreme, lasts more than six months, and affects your life, you may have an anxiety disorder.
 This fear can cause you to stop doing the things you love.
 In extreme cases, this can prevent you from entering an elevator, crossing the street, or leaving your home.
 If left untreated, the anxiety will get worse.